mrcodegh/SoilSensor_ESP12f/README.md

 on initial use or if connect to router fails.
 Uses deep sleep mode for ~20uA standby current or 70mA in AP mode.
 Supports OTA update if the receiving host php file is modified to return "update" rather than success on a data http POST.
 See schematic for hardware details.
-In my application I am using the Starry Light Solar light string for power.
-This is way overkill (solar cell covered most of the time) providing 100s of mAh where only 10s mAh are needed.
-3 AA or AAA non rechargeable cells should provide many months via ESP deep sleep.
+Currently using 3 AA batteries for power.
 Moisture sensor is capacitive type SEN0193.
 It appears to be only slightly temperature sensitive - see plot jpg.
+Update - at freezing crossover you will see non linear changes.
 Calibration is done via soaking in water and noting dry and soaked A/D points.
 Put these points in your rcvsoiltempdata.php.

 This is part of my Weather Underground, weathercloud.net, pwsweather.com solution.
 The soil